-- 60. As with initial assessments, ongoing assessments should be tailored to the purposes of the CRD and should be limited to ensuring that eligible ECAIs continue to meet the criteria that led to their initial recognition. - 61.
-Specifically, competent authorities shall monitor the effects of any material changes that ECAIs have reported to them in accordance with Annex VI, Part 2, paragraph 6 of the CRD and as spelled out in paragraph 101 below. - 62.
-In addition, competent authorities will undertake an analysis in an appropriate depth of each ECAI's eligibility every five years. - 63.
+- 63. To ensure that the credit assessments used by institutions in calculating their capital requirements remain of sufficiently high quality, competent authorities will need to assess whether ECAIs to which they have granted recognition continue to meet the eligibility criteria of the CRD on an ongoing basis. - 64.
+As with initial assessments, ongoing assessments should be tailored to the purposes of the CRD and should be limited to ensuring that eligible ECAIs continue to meet the criteria that led to their initial recognition. - 65.
+Specifically, competent authorities shall monitor the effects of any material changes that ECAIs have reported to them in accordance with Annex VI, Part 2, paragraph 6 of the CRD and as spelled out in paragraph 107 below. - 66.
+In addition, competent authorities will undertake an analysis in an appropriate depth of each ECAI's eligibility every five years. - 67.
 Competent authorities which have been directly involved in an initial joint recognition process will cooperate and jointly carry out the on-going review.
+A process facilitator shall act as a contact point with the ECAI and facilitate coordination among the relevant competent authorities.

-In cases where the ECAI has been directly recognised by additional competent authorities at a later date (see paragraph 17 above), these competent authorities will be invited to participate in the joint review. - 64.
-Competent authorities shall withdraw the recognition of any eligible ECAI that ceases to comply with the CRD recognition criteria.
-Any withdrawal will be adequately communicated to the other competent authorities.
+- 68. In cases where the ECAI has been directly recognised by additional competent authorities at a later date (see paragraph 18 above), these competent authorities will be invited to participate in the joint review. - 69.
+Competent authorities shall withdraw the recognition of any eligible ECAI that ceases to comply with the CRD recognition criteria, after first discussing the matter with the ECAI.
+Any withdrawal will be communicated to the other competent authorities.